LOOSE-LIPS/loose-lips-2.0/src/routes/blog/blackdown-rollage-vol-4-the-hunger-ep-keysound-recordings/index.md

     imported/blackdown-rollage-vol-4-the-hunger-ep-keysound-recordings/image1072.jpeg
 description: >-
-  We gave our editor Will Soer 1 hour to listen too, and write a review on, Blackdown&#39;s recent Hunger EP on legendary rugged bass music label,&nbsp;Keysound Recordings.
-This is truly how his thoughts unfolded, putting pen straight to paper&#8230; Right, new EP from the Blackdown, I have precisely one hour to review this EP, let&rsquo;s [...]Read More...
+  We gave our editor Will Soer 1 hour to listen too, and write a review on, Blackdown;s recent Hunger EP on legendary rugged bass music label,;Keysound Recordings.
+This is truly how his thoughts unfolded, putting pen straight to paper&#8230; Right, new EP from the Blackdown, I have precisely one hour to review this EP, let;s [...]Read More...
 published: true
 tags: release-review
 featured: false